Avergrove/avergroves-learning-notes/docs/tetris/LST_stacking.md

         - This also happens on first iteration of ST stacking from flat configuration.
 5. Most importantly, don't try to force a TSD if your LST is terminated due to bad parity or height difference.
 RESOLVE THEM FIRST, I don't want to see any shenanigans until it's resolved.
     - This will happen less the more you practice it.
+    - Seriously, resolve your parity before any shenanigans, creating cheese for yourself and free backfire from your enemy is not poggers.
+It's not a wasted T piece.
 7. Recovering from Jag out into Jag in / Flat configuation:
     - Method 1: Easiest way, use a T-piece on the 2-stack to flip Jag-out back into Jag-in.
     - Method 2: Use an L/J piece to convert back into flat configuration.
     - Method 3: Continue ST stacking.
-You can then use L/J for 2 height hole and I piece for 3 height hole to recover to Jag in.
+        - You can then use L/J for 2 height hole to recover to flat
+        - You can then use I   for 3 height hole to recover to Jag in.
 8. Although jag configuration can help you recover into LST, none of this matters if the height difference between the 2-side and 7-side is different.
 RESOLVE THE HEIGHT DIFFERENCE FIRST.
 9. For the 7-side, pay particular attention to the O piece.
 Make sure you leave space for the O piece.
 It's likely that you can use the L/J and S/Z on the Lst side anyway.
 11. If you can't find a solution, just terminate it, remember you're playing VS, not Blitz.
+LST is a pressure tactic.
 Downstacking and send timing is still incredibly important.
 10. Complimentary tactics:
     - The LJ phase of the stacking can be STMB Caved, and nothing is stopping you from doing donations (IF you can keep your stack clean, of course.)
     - If you have excess Ts coming too early, you can consider using Purple Rain to return to a jag-in configuration.